Callier Cares: Creating the Ability to Connect

 The Callier Center became a component of The University of Texas at Dallas in 1975, which empowered Callier to combine patient care, graduate student training and research into one institution.

 Today, Callier is one of a select few centers in the nation that conducts treatment, training and research in communication disorders.
-Our graduate programs in audiology and speech-language pathology rank in the top 5% in the nation according to U.S. News & World Report, and our Master of Science in Communication Disorders program is the largest in the country.
-Faculty researchers backed by grants from the likes of the National Institutes of Health and National Science Foundation are also working hard to discover, invent and define the next era of patient care.Callier Landscape in Numbers
+As a part of the School of Behavioral and Brain Sciences, our Doctor of Audiology Program ranks No. 2 in the nation, and our Master of Science in Communication Disorders Program (speech-language pathology) ranks No. 10 according to U.S. News & World Report.
+In addition, our speech-language pathology graduate program is the largest in the country.
+Esteemed faculty researchers backed by grants awarded from institutions such as the National Institutes of Health and National Science Foundation are working diligently to discover, invent and define the next era of patient care.Callier Landscape in Numbers